Shubhamgiri1709/SimpleFormProject/README.md

 gherkin
 Copy
 Edit
-# Scenario: Fill out and submit the simple form
+## Scenario: Fill out and submit the simple form
   Given I open the simple form page
-  When I enter "John" in the first name field
+  When I enter "Shubham" in the first name field
-  And I enter "Doe" in the last name field
+  And I enter "Giri" in the last name field
-  And I enter "john.doe@example.com" in the email field And I enter "1234567890" in the contact number field And I click the submit button
+  And I enter "shubhamgiri1709gmail.com" in the email field And I enter "7083578965" in the contact number field And I click the submit button

   Then I should see the form submitted successfully